xytovl/steam-runtime-tools/bin/launch-client.md

         -- \
         wine winedbg notepad.exe

-Similarly, for a Steam game that runs under the "Steam Linux Runtime" compatibility tool, if you set its Steam Launch Options to
+Similarly, for a Steam game that runs under the
+"Steam Linux Runtime 1.0 (scout)" compatibility tool, if you set its Steam Launch Options to

     STEAM_COMPAT_LAUNCHER_SERVICE=scout-in-container %command%